International-Data-Spaces-Association/ids-specification/transfer/transfer.process.protocol.md

 The TP states are:

 - **REQUESTED** - An asset has been requested under an `Agreement` by the consumer and the provider has sent an ACK response.
-- **STARTED** - The asset is available for access by the consumer or the producer has begun pushing the asset to the consumer endpoint.
+- **STARTED** - The asset is available for access by the consumer or the provider has begun pushing the asset to the consumer endpoint.
-- **COMPLETED** - The transfer has been completed by either the consumer or the producer.
+- **COMPLETED** - The transfer has been completed by either the consumer or the provider.
-- **SUSPENDED** - The transfer has been suspended by the consumer or the producer.
+- **SUSPENDED** - The transfer has been suspended by the consumer or the provider.
-- **TERMINATED** - The transfer process has been terminated by the consumer or the producer.
+- **TERMINATED** - The transfer process has been terminated by the consumer or the provider.

 ### Transfer Process State Machine